 1. Did you enjoy the contest?

 Yes, I've never entered a writing contest before.
 I liked sharing my writing.
-Everyone should do it - it was super fun.
+Everyone should do it - it was super fun.2.
+What was your writing process and how did the story idea come to you?

 I thought about ideas because of the contest.
 My ideas for the story came from thinking about people who go on an adventure, what would happen if mail got lost, and something special happening that changes your life.
 I wrote pieces of the story when I had free time and then edited.